Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: Implementation

 \subsection{Overview}

 We implement \modelname~in a decentralized network, where there are three kinds of computation nodes, i.e., a coordinator, a server, and a group of clients, as is shown in Figure \ref{imple-framework}. \textit{The coordinator} controls the start and terminal of \modelname.
 When \modelname~starts, the coordinator split the computation graph into three parts, sends each part to the corresponding clients and server, and notifies clients and server to begin training/prediction.
-Meanwhile, the coordinator monitors the status and terminates the program if it reaches a certain pre-defined condition, e.g., the number of iterations. \textit{The clients} are data holders who are in charge of private data related computations, and \textit{the server} is responsible for hidden layer related computations which can be adapted to existing deep learning backends such as PyTorch.
+Meanwhile, the coordinator monitors the status and terminates the program if it reaches a certain pre-defined condition, e.g., the number of iterations.
+Note that, during the model training and prediction procedures, the coordinator only controls the status of the program but cannot directly or indirectly touch any private input and intermediate result.
+In our implementation, we use a standalone machine to act as the role of the coordinator who gives orders to the server and data holders.
+Since our threat model is semi-honest in our paper, we assume the coordinator will strictly follow the protocol and give the right orders to the participants. \textit{The clients} are data holders who are in charge of private data related computations, and \textit{the server} is responsible for hidden layer related computations which can be adapted to existing deep learning backends such as PyTorch.
 We will describe the details of data holders and server below.